 I was hoping that the boat would stop at the main towns long enough for us to disembark and explore a little bit, but sadly that was not the case.
 Instead we stopped just long enough for people to get on or off.

-Knowing that once we got off the boat we wouldn’t be able to continue downstream to Melk, we decided to stay on board until the second last stop, at Dürnstein.
+Knowing that once we got off the boat we wouldn’t be able to continue downstream to Krems, we decided to stay on board until the second last stop at Dürnstein.

 Getting off at Dürnstein was a great choice!
 The small historic town is gorgeous, its blue baroque tower instantly recognizable.
 Dürnstein also has some compelling historic tales, courtesy of its ruined medieval castle and famous prisoner, Richard the Lionheart.

 After exploring Dürnstein, we caught a bus to nearby Krems, had dinner, then took the train back to Vienna.

 Apart from the disappointing weather and poor conditions for photography, we had a great time on our Wachau Valley cruise.
 We definitely would return to this part of Austria but next time I’d like to cycle along the valley so I can experience all the sights at my own pace.

 Tips for Cruising the Wachau Valley

 - The company that we cruised with was Brandner but DDSG Blue Danube also offers Wachau Valley sightseeing cruises.
 Both companies sail between Melk and Krems (upstream and downstream), have on-board restaurants, and sell one-way and round-trip tickets.

 - The Wachau Valley cruise from Melk to Krems takes approximately 1 hr 45 mins.